IBM/marked-it/docs/run.md

 ## Before you begin

 If you want to use a previous version of marked-it, you can control which core dependency you use by setting the `VERSION` environment variable before you run `marked-it-cli`.
-However, parser selection is available only in `marked-it-cli` 0.25.1 and later.
+However, core dependency selection is available only in `marked-it-cli` 0.25.1 and later.
 Previous versions of `marked-it-cli` support only `marked`.

 - `VERSION=2` sets `markdown-it`
 - `VERSION=1` sets `marked`